taimoorzaeem/pl-stuff/README.md

 This repository contains programs and write-ups related to programming language theory and research.

-It mostly contains some practice work for all the PL related book I have read.
-These are:
+It mostly contains some practice work for all the PL related books I have read.

+## Haskell

+The haskell directory contains solutions of exercises from ezyang's [pl-class-public](https://github.com/ezyang/pl-class-public).
+These exercises were pretty fun and taught me alot about haskell.
+There is also video lectures on ezyang's youtube channel here [PL Class - Spring 2022](https://youtube.com/playlist?list=PL9sqUxos-K_dOV8k2q6JZN-u78BNJVhwd&si=rU2TojF0QeOX8s5v).

+## Racket/Scheme

 ### The Little Schemer